joshua-p-williams/management-dashboard/docs/WIP.md

 - **2025-07-08:**
   - Add-task modal works, validation and cancel work, blocked logic works, accessibility (tabbing) is good.
-  - Editing is not yet wired up from the pencil icon (edit modal does not open).
+  - Editing is now wired up from the pencil icon (edit modal opens and is pre-filled).
-  - Next: Integrate TaskEditor for editing (wire up pencil icon), then proceed to TaskAuditTrail and visual cues.
+  - Next: Implement TaskAuditTrail logic and parameters, then visual cues.

 ---

 ## ⏭️ Next Steps

 - [ ] Build and run the app to verify TaskEditor improvements
-- [ ] Integrate TaskEditor for editing existing tasks
 - [ ] Begin implementing TaskAuditTrail logic
 - [ ] Continue incremental improvements as per checklist above